crox/anduril/docs/anduril-manual.md

     - 1st blink: configure tactical slot 1
     - 2nd blink: configure tactical slot 2
     - 3rd blink: configure tactical slot 3
+    - 4th blink: configure tactical slot 1 channel mode (only on lights with more than one channel mode)
+    - 5th blink: configure tactical slot 2 channel mode (only on lights with more than one channel mode)
+    - 6th blink: configure tactical slot 3 channel mode (only on lights with more than one channel mode)

 To change what is in a tactical slot, press `7H`, then release the button after the 1st, 2nd, or 3rd blink.
 Then enter a number.
 Each click adds 1, and each hold adds 10.
-The number can be:
+For the level, the number can be:

   - 1 to 150: set the brightness level
   - 0: last-used strobe mode